IreneArgolloDelgadillo/training/gitTipAndTricks/gitTools.md

 - downloand git-completion bash: ```wget https://github.com/git/git/blob/master/contrib/completion/git-completion.bash --quiet --show-progress -O ~/git-completion.bash```
 - To have it available in all the command terminal: ```echo -e "\nsource ~/git-completion.bash" >> ~/.bash_profile```
+# tool for bash on Linu
+- git-autocompletion
+- zshell > oh-my-zsh

-## zsh tool
+- zsh tool:
-- Another tool option is: zsh --version.
-By installing from: http://git.io/Installing-ZSH ```wget https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh --quiet -show-progress -O ~/install.sh```
-- onubuntu: isntall zsh >  whereis zsh > use the zsh location whether you want to set this shell as default > sudo usermod -s /usr/bin/zsh $(whoami) > then reboot> sudo reboot
+Another tool option is: zsh --version.
+By installing from: http://git.io/Installing-ZSH ```wget https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh --quiet -show-progress -O ~/install.sh``` install zsh: >  whereis zsh > use the zsh location whether you want to set this shell as default > sudo usermod -s /usr/bin/zsh $(whoami) > then reboot> sudo reboot
-- use ZSH Powerlevel9k Theme for ubuntu
+You also can use ZSH Powerlevel9k Theme for ubuntu

 ## Shortcut commands or git Alias commands
 - This commands are stores on git location, to see them: ```git config aliast.st status```